-In an earlier blog I’ve written about scheduling meditation time as a way to help us to actually do it, but it’s also important to communicate to the people we live with that we are holding a meditation time for ourselves.
+It’s important to communicate to the people we live with that we are holding meditation time for ourselves.
 Why?
-Because you are protecting that contemplative space in time for yourself.
+To protect that contemplative space in time for ourselves.
 Meditation time, like any important ritual, needs to be prioritized and planned for.
 Just as it would be difficult to hold a wedding on the beach at the same time as the surf carnival, we need to plan our meditation at a time when we won’t be distracted and members of our household can be given the best opportunity to respect this time of ours.
-We can work with those we co-habit with, even explain to them what we are doing if they are curious – maybe it will lead to their own movement toward developing a personal practice of their own.
+We can work with those we live with, even explain to them what we are doing if they are curious – maybe it will lead to their own movement toward developing a personal practice of their own.